naveen0928/namaste-react-v2/Notes.md

     1. Class Based components
     2. Functional Components - Normal JS function which returns JSX
 # component composition - calling one component into another component
+# props - Just normal arguments to a function
+# Config driven UI - Website is driven by configs or data --> Controlling UI using data
+# Use of key in loops = If we dont have key given to elements in an array, then React does bnot know which one to re-render and it will end up in re-rendering all the elements which is not a good optimisation technique.
+So we give key to say React that all the old elements were already there previously(not needed for re-rendering) and the newly added elements will be re-rendered which is the best optimisation technique
+# React itself says using index as key is not recommended
+# In MAP - not using key (not acceptable) <<< index as key <<<<<< id as key (best practice)
+# There are 2 types of Exports and Imports -
+    1. Named
+    2. Default
+# *** React is fast in DOM manipulation - UI and data layers in sync
+# React Hooks - Normal JS utility functions by Facebook developers
+    1. UseState()- gives state variables
+    2. UseEffect()
+# Whenever state variable changes, react will rerender my component
+# Actual DOM is basically HTML tags , Virtual DOM is representation of actual DOM
+# Virtaul DOM is normal JS object
+# when we re-render, it finds the diff between two virtual DOMS and then updates the actual DOM